centech/LED-Control-Panel/README.md

 </p>

 Mounting it to the wall and let the kids play.
-Ofcause I need to regualry test it to insure its still working properly :)
+Ofcause I need to regularly test it to insure its still working properly :)

 <p float="auto">
   <img src="/images/result1.jpg" alt="alt text" width="45%">